resbaz/nectar-cloud-lessons/Resources/Play.md

 *PWD* - You are in the lounge of the home known as computer.

-*OTHER* - MAN, I can't remember the introductions: what does LS do again?

-*MAN* - LS simply lists everything in the room you are currently in.

 *OTHER* - LS, I'm struggling to focus.
-What's here with me?
+What's in here with me?

 *LS* - Some beer crate chairs, cushions, and lots of empty bottles.